tmuras/moosh/README.md

 2. Follow "installation from Moodle git" section.
 3. Look at existing plugins to see how they are done.
 4. Create new plugin/update existing one.
+5. Update this README.md file with the example on how to use your plugin.
 5. Send me pull request.